wesley-brown/sakura-nodes/README.md

-# Sakura Resources
+# Sakura Nodes
-Sakura Resources is a component that encapsulates systems related to resources in my "Sakura" game.
+Sakura Nodes is a component that encapsulates systems related to nodes in my "Sakura" game.